Grant-Weaver-31/Global_Suicide/README.md

 # Global Suicide

 I retrieved data from Kaggle.com to observe trends in global suicide rates from 1985-2016 across several variables including countries, continents, gender, and age groups.
-We cleaned the data, identified relationships of interest, created meaningful graphs to observe trends, conducted statistical calculations, and performed a thorough analysis of our findings.
+I cleaned the data, identified relationships of interest, created meaningful graphs to observe trends, conducted statistical calculations, and performed a thorough analysis of our findings.
 Please check out 'Global_Suicide.ipynb' file to find my final data analysis and the steps I took to get there.

 ## About the Project
 I narrowed down the scope of years to 1990-2015.
-I chose to use our data to answer the following questions:
+I chose to use the data to answer the following questions:

 - What are the global trends in suicide?
 - Does gender play a role in suicide?